 This lunch n learn is the final session of the PMCP series and will focus on presenting research undertaken as part of the ‘Environmental Pressures’ theme.

-Professor Ryan Lowe from UWA will share his findings on what the dominant oceanic drivers are that are shaping marine biodiversity in the region.
+Professor Ryan Lowe from UWA will share research on the role that oceanic drivers (especially tropical cyclones and marine heat waves) play in shaping coastal ecosystems in the Ningaloo-Pilbara region.

 Dr Fabio Boschetti from CSIRO will be presenting outcomes from research that modelled connectivity between fringing coral reefs in the North West Shelf of Australia and the how potential changes in habitat quality resulting from natural processes (climate change, bleaching), human-driven processes (exploitation, pollution) or conservation initiative (protection, restoration) may alter this flow.
 A key aim of the research has been to define priorities for conservation initiatives based on the interplay between ecological connectivity, ocean circulation patterns and ecological dynamics.